How to Teach Sight Words (What Parents Need to Know)

 Here are a few activities:

 - Play Memory Match: Write the sight words from your list twice on index cards and turn them over.
 Your child will practice matching them.
+(There are also printable flashcards in Sight Word Spell and Read!)

 - Dot the Sight Words: Identify the target sight word and dot it with a dot maker.